NIRSpec MPT - Catalogs

 Parent source Catalogs must be created with these simple rules in mind:

 - Two columns are required for the equatorial celestial coordinates (J2000) RA and Dec for each source.
 These can be expressed in units of degrees or in hexadecimal format.

-- It may be useful for at least one column to have the source fluxes or magnitudes (optional field).
+- It may be useful for at least one column to have source fluxes or magnitudes (optional).

 - The Catalog may optionally contain a header line at the top of the file indicating column names separated by whitespace.
 The header line must begin with a "#".

 - Using recognized labels will assist ingest and filtering of the Catalog when making subset lists called Candidate Sets.
 Some recognized labels are ID, RA, DEC, Size, Redshift, Reference, Stellarity, Magnitude, Magnitude error, R50, Number, Label, Weight, and FWHM.
 Most of these are optional columns.

 There are some checks that should be done before ingesting your source Catalog into MPT.
 These are key to avoiding problems with MPT planning and downstream data processing:

 - Commas should not be present in the source Catalog, unless they delineate columns in a CSV table.
 They are not handled correctly when ingesting the Catalog to MPT.